dankelley/nota/README.rst

     nota --add # opens editor

-or
+or (using abbreviated args)

 ::

-    nota --add --title "a new note" # no editor
+    nota -a -t "title"                            # no editor nota -a -t "title" -c "content" -k "keywords" # no editor

 Listing notes